backdrop-contrib/leaflet_widget/README.md

 # Leaflet Widget

-**This port is work in progress!**

 A [Geofield](https://backdropcms.org/project/geofield) widget that provides a Leaflet map widget using the [Leaflet.draw](https://github.com/Leaflet/Leaflet.draw) library for adding features.

-*Features*
+The library ships with this module, no need for an extra download.

+*Leaflet Widget enables you to:*

-- Create & manage simple geometries: Point, Polyline, Polygon.
+- Create, edit and delete simple geometries: Point, Polyline, Polygon
-- Delete geometries.
+- Configure available geometry types per field
-- Supports single or multi-value Geofields (cardinality).
+- Supports single or multi-value Geofields (cardinality)
-- Uses base layers defined by Leaflet module.
+- Uses base layers defined by the Leaflet module
+- API for additional base layers

 ## Installation

 - Install this module using the official
   [Backdrop CMS instructions](https://backdropcms.org/guide/modules)
+- Add or configure any Geofield to use the widget for input

+## Requires

+- Leaflet
+- Geofield

 ## Issues